Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: The Aerocapture Problem

-Some considerations were taken to improve the numeric stability of the equations of motion for aerocapture.
-Given the high sensitivity of the dynamics to atmospheric density, incorporating density as a state variable helps reduce sensitivity in the partial derivatives used to compute the STTs.
-To address the significant variation in density along the trajectory (approximately five orders of magnitude), the natural logarithm of density is used as a state variable, effectively reducing variability.
-This equation of motion was derived assuming an exponential atmosphere model $\rho = \rho_0 \exp{\frac{h_0 -(r - R_p)}{H}}$, where the reference density $\rho_0=6.40\mathrm{e}{-3}$ kg/m$^3$, the reference height $h_0=0$ km, and the scale height $H=54.72$ km.
-The exponential atmosphere constants were found by performing a fit to data from UranusGRAM with a density perturbation scale of two ~\cite{justh_uranus_2021}.
-Additionally, the nondimensionalization scheme developed by Lu was implemented \cite{lu_entry_2014}.
+Given the sensitivity of the dynamics to atmospheric density and the scale differences between states, some considerations were taken to improve the numeric stability of the equations of motion.
+To address the significant variation in density along the trajectory (approximately five orders of magnitude), the natural logarithm of density is used as a state variable to reduce sensitivity in the partial derivatives used to compute the STTs.
+This equation of motion was derived assuming an exponential atmosphere model $\rho = \rho_0 \exp{\frac{h_0 -(r - R_{\mathvarUranus})}{H}}$, where the reference density $\rho_0=6.40\times 10^{-3}$ kg/m$^3$, the reference height $h_0=0$ km, and the scale height $H=54.72$ km.
+The exponential atmosphere constants were found by performing a fit to the mean of data from UranusGRAM with a density perturbation scale of two~\cite{justh_uranus_2021}.
+To further improve numeric stability, the nondimensionalization scheme developed by Lu was implemented \cite{lu_entry_2014}.
 The nondimensional ODEs are equivalent to the dimensional ODEs in Eqs.~(\ref{eqn:position}-\ref{eqn:density}), except that all dimensional variables are replaced with their nondimensional counterparts.
 A natural log of density normalization factor $\zeta_\text{ref}=20$ was also introduced, and the natural log of density is normalized as $\zeta^* = \zeta /\zeta_\text{ref}$.

-The initial state for the results presented in the paper is given in \cref{tab:init_state}, where the initial radial position is given as an altitude and $r_0 = h_0 + R_p$.
-These values are chosen to be similar to the Flagship-class Uranus Orbiter Probe mission \cite{deshmukh_performance_2024}.
-Trajectories are simulated for 780 seconds to encompass the atmospheric flight duration.
+The initial state for the results presented in this paper is given in \cref{tab:init_state}, where the initial radial position is given as an altitude such that $r_0 = h_0 + R_{\mathvarUranus}$.
+These values are chosen to be similar to the proposed Flagship-class Uranus Orbiter Probe (UOP) mission, which targets a highly elliptical orbit with an apoapsis altitude of 550,000 km and periapsis altitude of 4,000 km \cite{deshmukh_performance_2024}.
+All trajectories are simulated for 780 seconds to encompass the atmospheric flight duration.
+Two entry velocities, corresponding to 13.6 km/s and 17.5 km/s $V_{\infty}$, are considered~\cite{deshmukh_performance_2024,restrepo_mission_2024}.
+The entry flight path angle for each scenario was selected as the center of its entry flight path angle corridor, and the constant bank angle was chosen to achieve the target apoapsis radius.